FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 TRex is installed and run on the TG compute node.
 The typical procedure is:

-- If the TRex is not already installed on TG, it is installed in the suite setup phase - see `TRex installation`_.
+- If TRex is not already installed on TG, it is installed in the suite setup phase - see `TRex installation`_.
 - TRex configuration is set in its configuration file
   ::

   /etc/trex_cfg.yaml

-- TRex is started in the background mode
+- TRex is started in background mode
   ::

   $ sh -c 'cd <t-rex-install-dir>/scripts/ && sudo nohup ./t-rex-64 -i --prefix $(hostname) --hdrh --no-scapy-server > /tmp/trex.log 2>&1 &' > /dev/null